 Americans donate to charities on the first Tuesday after Thanksgiving to give back to their communities and help around the world.

-The NATO Parade of Nations steps off each spring through the streets not of Brussels — NATO’s headquarters — but Norfolk, Virginia, a historic naval town.
+The NATO Parade of Nations moves each spring through the streets not of Brussels — NATO’s headquarters — but of Norfolk, Virginia, a historic naval town.

 When earthquakes strike and countries seek help rescuing survivors, USAID knows who to call: urban search and rescue teams in Virginia and California.

 The Peace Corps has sent 8,800 volunteers to the Philippines since 1961.
 Some 180 are there today as teachers, conservationists and community developers.

 The Agahozo-Shalom Youth Village, modeled on Israeli villages built for orphans after the Holocaust, is a community for survivors of the Rwandan genocide.

 The Families of Freedom Scholarship Fund helps many dependents of those killed or permanently disabled in the 9/11 attacks or aftermath pay for college.

 For two decades, Ken Isaacs was a well driller.
 A month volunteering in Africa led him to a career switch to a charity delivering humanitarian aid worldwide.
 Now he is the U.S. choice to lead the Geneva-based International Organization for Migration.